 5. BEDTIME CHECK-IN.

-At the end of the day make sure you’ve got ample time to read, snuggle, talk, and tuck-in your child.
-No matter how tired you are, or how much you’re needing that glass of wine, don’t rush this part of their routine.
+At the end of the day, make sure you’ve got ample time to read, snuggle, talk, and tuck in your child.
+No matter how tired you are or how much you need that glass of wine, don’t rush this part of their routine.
 Even if you had a crazy day, a scheduled bedtime check-in helps you end things in a positive way.

 Being a parent is challenging!
-There are so many demands and at times it may feel like everything (and everyone) is vying for your attention.
+There are so many demands, and at times, it may feel like everything (and everyone) is vying for your attention.
 Don’t let the busyness of life rob you of connecting with your child.
 It’s never too late to spend quality time with them.
-Try these suggestions and you may be surprised just how easy it is to reconnect with your child.
+Try these suggestions, and you may be surprised by just how easy it is to reconnect with your child.

 SHARE WITH OTHERS